Assaad W. Razzouk: Biography

-His début book, “Saving the Planet Without the Bullshit” was published in 2022 by Atlantic Books.
+His début book, "Saving the Planet Without the Bullshit" was published in 2022 by Atlantic Books.
 Razzouk is also the host of The Angry Clean Energy Guy podcast.

-Previously, Razzouk was Chairman and Chief Executive Officer of Sindicatum Renewable Energy, which he co-founded in 2005.
+Previously, Razzouk was chairman and chief executive officer of Sindicatum Renewable Energy, which he co-founded in 2005.
 Sindicatum (Singapore) is a developer, owner and operator of clean energy projects in Asia.
-From 1993 to 2002, Razzouk was an investment banker at Nomura International plc in London, where he was successively Head of the Middle East Group (1993-1997), Head of Corporate Finance – Emerging Markets (1997-1999), Head of Corporate Finance – Financial Institutions, Communications and Technology (1999-2001) and Deputy Head, Global Corporate Finance (2001-2002).
+From 1993 to 2002, Razzouk was an investment banker at Nomura International plc in London, where he was successively Head of the Middle East Group (1993–1997), Head of Corporate Finance – Emerging Markets (1997–1999), Head of Corporate Finance – Financial Institutions, Communications and Technology (1999–2001) and Deputy Head, Global Corporate Finance (2001–2002).

-He founded South East Asia's first Middle Eastern contemporary art gallery, Sana Gallery in Singapore.
+He founded Southeast Asia's first Middle Eastern contemporary art gallery, Sana Gallery in Singapore.

 Education

 Razzouk is a graduate of Syracuse University (summa cum laude) and holds an MBA from Columbia University in New York and a Doctor of Philosophy (Ph.D.)
 Honoris Causa in Climate Change, Sustainable Development and International Cooperation from Teri University in India.